 6.1 What is the effect of each restructuring or insolvency procedure on employees?
+What claims would employees have and where do they rank?

 In chapter 11, the company may continue to employ its workers and to pay their salaries and wages in the ordinary course of business.
-To the extent the company owes pre-petition salaries and wages, claims therefor will be entitled to priority status but only to the extent of \$12,850 for each individual earned within 180 days before the bankruptcy filing.
+To the extent the company owes pre-petition salaries and wages, claims therefor will be entitled to priority status but only to the extent of \$15,150 for each individual earned within 180 days before the bankruptcy filing.

 The Bankruptcy Code restricts payments to "insiders".
 Before a company incurs an obligation to retain such a person, the court must determine, among other things, that the obligation is essential because such person has received a job offer at the same or greater rate of compensation and that the obligation incurred is not greater than 10 times the amount of an obligation incurred to non-management employees.
-A severance payment to an "insider" officer or director may not be allowed or paid unless the payment is part of a programme generally applicable to all full-time employees and the amount of the payment is not greater than 10 times the mean amount of severance pay provided to non-management employees.
+A severance payment USA to an "insider" officer or director may not be allowed or paid unless the payment is part of a programme generally applicable to all full-time employees and the amount of the payment is not greater than 10 times the mean amount of severance pay provided to non-management employees.